two people wearing blue overalls dusting and sweeping a room

 Career Overview

-General building maintenance workers perform tasks related to the general maintenance of buildings.
-They execute minor repair work, maintain equipment and installations and perform preventive inspection of systems relating to building mechanics
+General building maintenance workers are responsible for the upkeep, repair and general maintenance of buildings.
+They do minor repair work, maintain equipment and do preventive inspections of building systems.

 Job Titles